Resources

 - Many people prefer using a programming text editor to create and edit their Python programs, as they contain more useful features than the basic IDLE.
 Some of the textbooks suggest these, but if you're happy using IDLE (or pyCharm), no need to think about these.
 These are just a few of the very many good choices.

-- Notepad++ — free editor for Windows
+- Notepad++ — a very popular free editor for Windows

 - Sublime Text — For Windows, MacOS, Linux.
 It's highly regarded, and although it costs, you can try it out for free (with no time restriction).